-In recovering deleted data, nearly all of the products we tested easily recovered most lost data, with only a few exceptions where we found some files were missing.
-Since this is a simple procedure, we expected most of the products to recover all of the files or recover no less than 90% of the data.
+In recovering deleted data, nearly all the products we tested easily recovered most lost data, with only a few exceptions where we found some files were missing.
+Since this is a simple procedure, we expected most of the products to recover all the files or recover no less than 90 percent of the data.
 We found that this was the case, with only a few outliers that dipped as low as 70 percent.
 We also found that some programs were better at recovering certain file types than others.

 Recovering a formatted hard drive is a more advanced issue, so we anticipated more varied results.
 Since formatting a drive wipes its file system and replaces it with another, recovery programs must locate the raw data in a drive.
 Usually, it requires applications to perform a deep scan.